 Why Belize is the Perfect Location for your Destination Wedding

 There is a myriad of destinations that you can choose from when looking for the perfect location for your wedding.
-The Caribbean for example is a sought after mainly because of the picturesque tropical ambience that includes swaying palm trees, white sand beaches and turquoise seas.
+The Caribbean is a sought after mainly because of the picturesque tropical ambiance that includes swaying palm trees, white-sand beaches, and turquoise seas.
 The beach wedding concept is indeed a romantic fantasy that can come true in many of the islands of the Caribbean.
 However, in Belize that idyllic backdrop is possible and more.

 Marriage Requirements in Belize